 The American Psychiatric Association recommends avoiding stigmatized language when referring to mental health conditions.
 Using considerate words prevents people seeking recovery from feeling demonized.

-Some people believe the term dry drunk is an inappropriate way to refer to a person who is trying to overcome alcoholism.
+Some people believe the term dry drunk is an inappropriate way to refer to a person who is trying to go through the process of alcohol recovery.

 When the word drunk is used to describe a person, it’s usually a derogatory term.
 The term drunk can also refer to a state of intoxication.
 Most people trying to recover from alcoholism are ashamed of what they do when they are drunk.